Alger Theater: Modern-day use

-The Friends were awarded historic designations for the theater on the state, federal and local levels.
+The Friends of the Alger Theater were awarded historic designations for the theater on the state, federal and local levels.
 In March 2009, the city's Historic Designation Advisory Board unanimously voted to recommend that the City Council approve the designation.
 The Detroit City Council approved the formal local historic designation on Oct.
 21, 2009.
 The state and federal designations were granted in 2005.

-In order to provide cultural opportunities and build community in the surrounding neighborhoods, the Friends provide free off-campus programming including a theater arts class at local Detroit Public Schools in partnership with Matrix Theater Company and the summertime outdoor movie series, Film on the Hill, at Balduck Park on the third Saturdays of June, July and August.
+Over the years The Friends have provided cultural opportunities and worked to build community by offering free programming in the surrounding neighborhoods.
+These have included theater arts classes at Detroit Public Schools, a neighborhood outdoor movie series, and many others.

 In 2014, the theater was surveyed for asbestos and underwent abatement, clearing a large barrier to restoration.

-The group is currently raising funds for repairs to stabilize the theater, planning events and fundraising for full renovation of the 825-seat Art Moderne space.
+As of 2025, the Alger has a new roof, restored storefronts, a rooftop deck on the East Warren side, an ADA compliant bathroom and an elevator.
+The group is currently raising funds for full renovation of the theater.